Perimeter Challenge Registration

 Info:

-The Perimeter Challenge in Frontenac Provincial Park is a demanding 45-kilometer trek that circumnavigates the trails along the park’s boundaries.
+The Perimeter Challenge in Frontenac Provincial Park is a demanding 47-kilometer trek that circumnavigates the trails along the park’s boundaries.
 Unlike the longer Frontenac Challenge, which covers approximately 160 kilometers, the Perimeter Challenge offers a more concentrated yet equally rewarding experience for seasoned hikers.
 Participants navigate diverse landscapes, including dense forests, rocky outcrops, and scenic lakes, all while adhering to the park’s established trails.
 This challenge is typically undertaken over multiple days, with hikers either choosing to do day hikes or camping at designated backcountry sites along the route.
-The Perimeter Challenge was introduced in 2024 and was so popular that the Friends of Frontenac have decided to make it an annual event.

 Participants who complete the Challenge for the first time get the green badge shown above.
 For years 2-5, you will get 1/4 of a badge each year, with the blackfly portion for the 2nd year, the trillium for the 3rd year, the frog for the 4th, and the scarlet tanager for year 5.